Recommended calculator

 Interest isn't evenly distributed over the life of a balance.
 It's highest when the balance is largest and gradually decreases as the balance declines.

-This means a significant portion of total interest is generated early, even if the balance is eventually paid down.
+A significant portion of total interest is generated early, even if the balance is eventually paid down.
 The cost is front-loaded because the starting balance is at its highest level.

 As the balance gets smaller, each period produces less interest.
 This shift happens naturally as repayment progresses, but the early periods often account for a disproportionate share of the total cost.